 SW299 Social Work Practicum: 2 credit hours.
 The practicum provides opportunities for students to develop social work knowledge and skills and exposes the student to real-life situations.
 Prerequisites: All courses in Social Work program.
+This course includes a 20-hour field practicum.
 Transfer credit not accepted.